|

 keep these types of drinks for a birthday party or special treat,

-Instead help them make a fruit smoothie or banana milkshake with fresh
+Instead help them make a fruit smoothie or banana milkshake with a range

 Cooking